DOCCS to release 8,000 parolees from supervision by end of March - NewsBreak

 DOCCS to release 8,000 parolees from supervision by end of March

 In the announcement, DOCCS said that the parolees would be released from supervision by March 31 in an effort to expedite releases from the Less Is More legislation.
 The announcement also explained that DOCCS had until September 2022 to apply the “30 for 30” credits to parolees, which says that released individuals can get 30 days taken off their supervision sentence for every 30 days “they are not in violation status.”
-However, DOCCS said this is an effort to “expedite this provision of the law”.Gov.
-Hochul signs parole reform bill into law amid Rikers crisis
+However, DOCCS said this is an effort to “expedite this provision of the law.”

 The announcement said that more than 5,400 parolees have been released so far, and an estimated 8,000 are expected to be released by March 31.
-DOCCS also claimed that as of March 25, 2022, there were 25,949 parolees under Community Supervision in NYS, as opposed to 31,019 on February 28, 2022.Bail reform battle heats up as gubernatorial candidate Williams proposes rivaling safety plan
+DOCCS also claimed that as of March 25, there were 25,949 parolees under Community Supervision in New York, as opposed to 31,019 on February 28.

-DOCCS told 18 News the Department would not be commenting on the announcement.Copyright 2022 Nexstar Media Inc. All rights reserved.
+DOCCS told NEWS10’s sister station in Elmira that the Department would not be commenting on the announcement.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0